jywu20/Notes/Computer Science/Circuit/HDL.md

 we can program the LUT into an arbitrary logic gate, with or without its output buffered in a flip-flop.

-Now we want to show that this kind of architecture can indeed emulate all digital circuits.
+Now we want to know if this kind of architecture can indeed emulate all digital circuits.
+This is theoretically trivially true because by programming the routing tracks and switch boxes we can easily connect arbitrary two LUTs.
-The main problem will be routing,
+The main problem will be whether there are enough tracks for routing, and there is in general no guarantee that a large circuit can be emulated before we run out of tracks.
+The FPGA architecture, after all, is designed to maximize the resources that can be placed on the chip, not to make hardware development for it easy.

 Actual FPGAs contain further components, including block RAMs (BRAMs), DSP blocks, and also IO blocks connected to the tracks.